NovembreLab/RGGV/README.md

 # RGGV

-An R package to access, analyze and map genetic variation data from the [Geography of Genetic Variants Browser](http://popgen.uchicago.edu/ggv) and other sources.
+RGGV is an R package to access, analyze and map genetic variation data from the [Geography of Genetic Variants Browser](http://popgen.uchicago.edu/ggv) and other sources.

-For complete usage instructions, see [RGGV_Usage](http://jnpopgen.org/RGGV/vignettes/RGGV_Usage.html).
+For a complete description and usage instructions, see [RGGV_Usage](http://jnpopgen.org/RGGV/vignettes/RGGV_Usage.html).